isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int buf[max] = {};   // zero all elements; better in some situations
     f.read(buf, max);

-Because of the restrictive initialization rules for arrays and `std::array`, they offer the most commoncompelling examples of the need for this exception.
+Because of the restrictive initialization rules for arrays and `std::array`, they offer the most compelling examples of the need for this exception.

 When feasible use a library function that is known not to overflow.
 For example: